goggledefogger/talk-of-the-town/README.md

 ## Usage

-1. Start the Flask server:
+1. Start the Flask server with Socket.io support:
    ```bash
    python app.py
    ```

-2. Open a web browser and navigate to `http://localhost:5002/`.
+2. Open a web browser and navigate to `http://localhost:5002/` or the IP address of the machine running the server if accessing from another device.

 3. Interact with the virtual characters, change their voices, and enjoy the experience!
+The real-time status of the server and conversation can be monitored via the web interface, thanks to the Socket.io integration.

 ## Credits